 Bottles:

-Bottle is about 4.5" tall, 1 3/8" wide and 1" thick.
-The front of the bottle has a peach and gold foil paper label that says "Caron Acaciosa - Paris, France".
-The bottom of the bottle has a label that says "Net Contents - 1.830 oz - Caron Corp.
-NY Importer".
-The original paper tag is attached to the neck of the bottle" with silk cord.
+The front of the bottle was decorated with a peach and gold foil paper label that elegantly read "Caron Acaciosa - Paris, France," a subtle yet luxurious detail that highlighted the perfume's origins.
+The bottom of the bottle bore a label indicating "Net Contents - 1.830 oz - Caron Corp.
+NY Importer," ensuring authenticity and provenance.
+Adding to its charm, the original paper tag was attached to the neck of the bottle with a silk cord, a testament to the meticulous attention to detail characteristic of Caron's packaging.

 Fate of the Fragrance: